ITM Platform - Projects Programs Portfolio

 The “iterative” part means revisiting and refining.
 Think of an architect who creates a rough sketch, then a detailed drawing, then a scale model, then construction documents.
 Each pass covers the same scope but at increasing fidelity.

 The “incremental” part means delivering in pieces.
 Rather than building the entire product and releasing it at the end, the team delivers usable components progressively.
-At the end of each iteration, a deliverable or set of deliverables exists that can be reviewed, tested, or even deployed.

 These two ideas often combine: you refine the product through repeated cycles and you expand its capabilities incrementally.